ogie15/ATTUNE-START-AZURE-VM/README.md

+# Start Azure Virtual Machine

-# This is a Blueprint for booting single or multiple Azure Virtual Machines
+This is a Blueprint for starting single or multiple Azure Virtual Machines